edufford/CarND-PID-Control-Project-P9/Reflection.md

 To implement this, the **initial gains** were set as the base PID controller gains discussed previously, and the **initial deltas** were set to be half of the magnitudes of each gain.
 The **error function** was set as the **accumulation of CTE plus the accumulation of steering angle**.
 This combination tries to minimize the overall CTE while also penalizing busy steering work.

-After twiddling, the P gain reduced from 0.1 to ~0.08, the I gain reduced from 0.001 to ~0.0007, and the D gain increased from 2.0 to 3.0.
-The result of this controller's driving is shown in Fig.4 below.
+After twiddling, the P gain reduced from 0.1 to 0.084271, the I gain reduced from 0.001 to 0.000690, and the D gain increased from 2.0 to 3.00000.
+The final result of this controller's driving is shown in Fig.4 below.

 <img src="./images/04_PID_twiddled.png" width="900">